acttoreact/a2r-legacy/docs/roadmap/think-tank.md

 ### Watcher

 - Watcher process should be stronger.
 Queue should be implemented and improve performance and pending tasks execution.
 Example: we might save one file multiple times in a short period of time... in these cases watcher shouldn't compile file more than once.
 Instead of compiling inside the event handler, pending tasks should be added to a queue.
 Whenever a new task starts being processed, it should check for tasks about same file and remove extra tasks.

+## Doubts

+- When should we update main libraries like `typescript`?